zhenzhenclaire/IELTS/Writing.md

  * be predicted
  * be expected to

+占比：
-* 占比：take the biggest part
+* take the biggest part
 ---
 Part2